paulatcalaxy/CreatorApplicationWhitelists/README.md

 It must be possible to establish that a given application whitelist (with a given Hedera File identifier) is associated with a particular Creator (as identified by their social token's token identifier).
 If not, a malicious application could direct a Fan to a fake application whitelist with its own name on the list - fooling the Fan into thinking the application was valid and approved by the Creator when in fact it wasn't.

 The Creator's social token's memo field will be used to point to the appropriate application whitelist.

 Rather than directly specifying the file identifier within the memo field, the memo field will contain a Decentralized Identifier (DID) that itself 'points' to a JSON DID Document stored off chain (in an HCS appnet run by participants in the Creator's Galaxy).
 The DID Document will contain the File identifier of the application whitelist.

 The sequence by which an application whitelist is resolved is as follows

 ```
 Query Token ->
-     Determine DID from memo ->
+     Determine DID from memo field ->
            Resolve DID into DID Document ->
 	         Determine application whitelist file identifier ->
 		        Retrieve application whitelist JSON
 ```

 While the DID model introduces an extra lookup, it provides a flexible integration point for the future.

-As an example, we can leverage the DID mechanism to bind a Verifiable Credential issued to the Creator to the social token in the same manner as for this application whitelist.
-Additinally, the DID model allows for the location of the application whitelist to be changed to other than in Hedera's file service, eg IPFS without editing the token itself.
+As an example, we can in the future leverage the DID mechanism to bind a Verifiable Credential issued to the Creator to the social token in the same manner as for this application whitelist.
+Additinally, the DID model allows for the location of the application whitelist to be changed to other than Hedera's file service, eg IPFS, without editing the token itself.

 ### DID Document Schema